PAL

-Phase Alternating Line (PAL) is a colour encoding system for analogue television.
-It was one of three major analogue colour television standards, the others being NTSC and SECAM.
+PAL (an acronym for Phase Alternating Line) is a colour encoding system for analogue television.
+It was one of the three major analogue colour television standards, the others being NTSC and SECAM.
 In most countries it was broadcast at 625 lines, 50 fields (25 frames) per second, and associated with CCIR analogue broadcast television systems B, D, G, H, I and K. The articles on analogue broadcast television systems further describe frame rates, image resolution, and audio modulation.

-PAL video is composite video because luminance (luma, monochrome image) and chrominance (chroma, colour applied to the monochrome image) are transmitted together as one signal.
-A latter evolution of the standard, PALplus, added support for widescreen broadcasts with no loss of vertical image resolution, while retaining compatibility with existing sets.
-Almost all of the countries using PAL are currently in the process of conversion, or have already converted transmission standards to DVB, ISDB or DTMB.
-The PAL designation continues to be used in some non-broadcast contexts, especially regarding console video games where it is referring to the markets other than North America and Japan.
+PAL was developed by Walter Bruch at Telefunken in Hanover, West Germany, with important input from Gerhard Mahler.
+The format was patented by Telefunken in December 1962, citing Bruch as inventor, and unveiled to members of the European Broadcasting Union (EBU) on 3 January 1963.
+When asked why the system was named "PAL" and not "Bruch", the inventor answered that a "Bruch system" would probably not have sold very well ("Bruch" is the German word for "breakage").

 Geographic reach

-PAL was adopted by most European countries, by several African countries, including South Africa, by Argentina, Brazil, Paraguay, Uruguay, and by most of Asia Pacific (including the Middle East and South Asia).
+PAL was adopted by most European countries, by some South American countries (Argentina, Brazil, Paraguay, Uruguay), by several African countries, including South Africa, and by most of Asia-Pacific (including the Middle East and South Asia).
 Countries in those regions that did not adopt PAL were France, Francophone Africa, several ex-Soviet states, Japan, South Korea, Liberia, Myanmar, the Philippines, and Taiwan.

-PAL region

 With the introduction of home video releases and later digital sources (e.g., DVD-Video), the name "PAL" might be used to refer to digital formats, even though they use completely different colour encoding systems.
 For instance, 576i (576 interlaced lines) digital video with colour encoded as YCbCr, intended to be backward compatible and easily displayed on legacy PAL devices, is usually mentioned as "PAL" (e.g., "PAL DVD").
 Likewise, video game consoles outputting a 50 Hz signal might be labeled as "PAL", as opposed to 60 Hz on NTSC machines.
 These designations should not be confused with the analogue colour system itself.